mitwa/PaintProgram/README.md

 -Can undo all actions since start of program
 -Can save and reload image
 -Eraser usage possible
+-Insert picture into file

 Images created via this program can't be viewed elsewhere.
 Shapes can't be resized and their colors can't be changed.

+A image.gif file is included for testing purposes.
+A savedImage.txt file will be created upon saving.

+Further instructions are found when running the program.